North Kivu: UPDF operations and Mayi-Mayi resistance

-Civilian killings and village attacks

 FARDC and MONUSCO's Tanzanian Special Forces search a former Alliance of Democratic Forces (ADF) position recaptured during Operation "Usalama" in southeastern Eringeti, Beni Territory.

 In retaliation for Mayi-Mayi ambushes, UPDF forces launched indiscriminate attacks on villages suspected of harboring Mayi-Mayi fighters.
 These operations frequently involved mass civilian killings, destruction of property, and other acts of brutality.
-On November 1, 2000, UPDF soldiers reportedly executed between 7 and 11 civilians in Maboya and Loya, 16 kilometers north of Butembo, while setting ablaze 43 houses.
+On 1 November 2000, UPDF soldiers reportedly executed between 7 and 11 civilians in Maboya and Loya, 16 kilometers north of Butembo, while setting ablaze 43 houses.
 Victims were either shot or burned alive.
-On November 8, 2000, close to the village of Butuhe, 10 kilometers north of Butembo, Vurondo Mayi-Mayi attacked a UPDF convoy escorting lorries transporting minerals.
-Similarly, on November 9, 2000, UPDF soldiers attacked the village of Kikere, close to Butuhe, killing 36 civilians with rifles and rocket launchers and systematically destroying homes and livestock.
-The UPDF's reign of terror in Beni included arbitrary arrests, torture, and the execution of civilians.
+On 8 November 2000, close to the village of Butuhe, 10 kilometers north of Butembo, Vurondo Mayi-Mayi attacked a UPDF convoy escorting lorries transporting minerals.
+Similarly, on 9 November 2000, UPDF soldiers attacked the village of Kikere, close to Butuhe, killing 36 civilians with rifles and rocket launchers and systematically destroying homes and livestock.
+The UPDF's attack in Beni included arbitrary arrests, torture, and the execution of civilians.
 Detainees were often held in inhumane conditions, such as being confined in deep holes exposed to the elements.
 Protests against these abuses were met with lethal force, such as in March 2000, when UPDF soldiers killed four civilians during a demonstration in Beni.